bmuschko/practical-go-modules/exercises/05-module-queries/solution/solution.md

 go: extracting github.com/sirupsen/logrus v1.4.3-0.20191026113918-67a7fdcf741f
 ```

-Get the next bigger version than `v1.0.6`.
+Get the next higher version than `v1.0.6`.
 You will find that Go will select version `v1.1.0`.

 ```bash
 $ go get "github.com/sirupsen/logrus@>v1.0.6"